memtt/malt/README.md

 How to use with MPI
 -------------------

-MALT also provide a lightweight support of MPI to generate profile files named with MPI rank ID instead of process ID.
+MALT also provides a lightweight support of MPI to generate profile files named with MPI rank ID instead of process ID.
 In order to support this you first need to compile the MPI interface on top of your MPI.
-It will generate a small library in you home directory.
+It will generate a small library in your home directory.

 ```shell
 	{YOUR_PREFIX}/bin/malt --prep-mpi [mpicxx]